Muslimbiliouner/module-3-data-warehouse-bigquery/README.md

-Here is a professional, clean, and developer-friendly `README.md` version of your homework.
-I’ve polished the language to sound natural—like a developer documenting their work—while keeping the technical details accurate.

-I also added a strategic image tag for the partitioning section, as that concept is much easier to grasp visually.

----

 # Module 3 Homework: Data Warehousing & BigQuery

 This repository contains my solution for **Module 3** of the Data Engineering Zoomcamp.